How Peanuts Became a $4,200 Drug

 Vickery, who is no longer in the full-time employ of Aimmune, admits that “for an expensive therapy, we don’t know if [Palforzia] even does what it’s supposed to do.”
 But he sees the implications of this approval as far bigger than peanut powder.
 “If a start-up can do a trial of 1,000 patients and actually get something to market as the first approved drug for peanut allergy,” he says, investors would flock to the area.
 Traditionally it takes many years, multiple trials, and many millions of dollars in research and development to bring a drug to market.
 “If the first product were to not be approved, that would set the field back immensely,” Vickery says, optimistic that this will actually draw meaningful investment.

 Of course, it would set the field back even more if people are harmed by a hastily approved and urgently adopted drug.
 Everyone I spoke with stressed the need for peanut allergy treatment, and the demand.
-A patient advocate is not a patient advocate if they push for approval of a drug that does more harm than good.
+Patient advocates are not patient advocates if they push for approval of a drug that does more harm than good.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.